XIXaa/KernelFlasher/README.md

 Kernel Flasher is an Android app to flash, backup, and restore kernels.

+This fork version is fixed for KernelSu user and those who failed to flash after ota.

 ## Usage

 `View` a slot and choose to `Flash` an AK3 zip, `Backup` the kernel related partitions, or `Restore`